On the permutation equivariance principle for causal estimands: What is permutation equivariance?

 The causal quantities of interest are typically defined as real-valued functions on $2^\calX$, denoted as $f:2^\calX \to \mathbb{R}$.
 For example, the expectations of potential outcomes under each state.
 We then define $\mathbf{v}$ as a vector containing all possible quantities, ordered by $\calQ$ or the cardinality of the subsets.
+Here, the vector of unstructured causal quantities $\mathbf{v}$ has length $2^K$, yet these quantities may not represent scientifically meaningful treatment effect contrasts.
 Table \ref{tab:application} lists several example functions $f$ for $K=2$.
-Certain causal inference settings, such as $2^K$ factorial experiments \citep{dasgupta2015causal,zhao2022regression} allow for weighting.
+Certain causal inference settings, such as $2^K$ factorial experiments \citep{dasgupta2015causal,zhao2022regression} allow for weighting (see Example \ref{eg3}).
 For ease of exposition, we present our generic framework without weighting until Section~\ref{ss:class-estimands}.

-With the above preliminaries, the set of causal estimands (assumed to have $d$ elements) are defined as the contrasts concerning $2^K$ quantities, formally given by:
+Since the vector $\mathbf{v}$ is unstructured and lacks scientific interpretation as causal contrasts, we consider projecting these raw, unstructured elements onto a vector of scientifically relevant treatment effect contrasts.
+That is, with the above preliminaries, the set of causal estimands (assumed to have $d$ elements) is defined as the contrasts involving the $2^K$ quantities, formally given by: